TMJ Treatment Midland

 Equilibration / Occlusal Adjustments

 If your particular case of TMJ disorder is caused by a misaligned bite, occlusal adjustment (also known as equilibration) may be the right method for relieving discomfort.
-One of our doctors will review your resting bite, determine the areas that are enduring excessive pressure, and carefully adjust the surfaces of certain teeth to restore harmony.
+Dr. Boyles will review your resting bite, determine the areas that are enduring excessive pressure, and carefully adjust the surfaces of certain teeth to restore harmony.
 This process may require new dental crowns, fillings, or other restorative options to ensure optimal results.